university-of-ant-solutions/development-standards.github.io/development-process/english-version.md

 Data Driven Development is a kind of software methodology where new features and updates to existing features are based on insights gathered from metrics and analytics on how the users interact with the system.

 [data driven development/lean programming](https://dev.to/topriddy/data-driven-developmentlean-programming)

+### A Day of Dev

+- 8AM BREAKFAST
+Grab a hot plate, some juice or coffee and hang out with other dev.

+- DAILY STANDUP
+Get a quick update on interesting events and a chance to ask others for help on a problem.

+- TEAM STANDUP
+Meet with your team to share what you worked on the day before, and what’s on tap for today.

+- ITERATION PLANNING MEETING
+Propose recommendations and plan to implement changes.

+- TEAM RETROSPECTIVE
+Every Friday, your team will meet over beer and wine to discuss what went well, what didn’t, and how to improve for next week.

+- PING PONG, BOXING